Social Media Tips and Tricks

 Use Twitter to link people to your personal fundraising page and to post status updates about the walk.

 - Follow Cincinnati Children's on Twitter!

-- Tweet about your progress toward your fundraising goal and encourage followers to give and retweet your link.
+- Tweet about your progress toward your fundraising goal and encourage followers to donate and retweet your link.

 - If a Twitter follower makes a donation to your personal fundraising page, tweet and tag a thank you to them so that they (and your followers) can see it.

-- If you tweet walk photos through sites like Flickr, be sure to use #cincywalks so people can find them especially us.
+- If you tweet walk photos through sites like Flickr, be sure to use #cincywalks so people can find them – including us.

 - Encourage people to follow you on Twitter, so that they can keep up with your progress before, during, and even after the walk!

 Share your favorite memories and experiences of the walk on Instagram.
 Be sure to use #cincywalks so people (especially us!) can find your photos.

 Looking for more tips?

 Like Cincinnati Children's on Facebook and join the Cincinnati Walks for Kids event.
 We'll be sure to post fundraising tips, event information and stories to share.
 You can also check out the Cincinnati Children's blog for stories and event information.